-A PWG Working Draft requires Last Call, and Formal Approval to transition to PWG Candidate Standard.
+A transition to PWG Candidate Standard requires protyping, Last Call, and Formal Approval of a stable PWG Working Draft. .

 4.6 Candidate Standard

 When agreement has been reached among the participants about the details of a Standard, the current Working Draft is ready to transition to a PWG Candidate Standard.
 A Working Draft MUST NOT be approved as a Candidate Standard unless it is supported by 1 or more prototype and is thought to be ready for implementation.
 The purpose of prototyping is to generate information that will help design or perfect the final standard.
 As each type of standard may differ, the PWG process does not define specific, measurable prototype criteria beyond the commonly held notion of a test-of-principle model or early version of a technological device or process.
 A PWG Candidate Standard MUST NOT progress ahead of any Normative Reference that it contains.